GalvanizeOpenSource/math-essentials-for-data-science/src/matrix-operations.rst

    a^{T} b

-when you write ``np.dot`` the NumPy package will sometime assume you mean to do this such as in the case of the above example.
+when you write ``np.dot`` the NumPy package will sometimes assume that you mean to do this such as in the case of the above example.

 >>> np.dot(np.array([1,2,3,4]), np.array([3,4,5,6]))
 50